 Welcome to Radsafetyinfo.com

-The purpose of this website is to provide information about radiation to educate members of the public, the teachers, the students, and others practicing applications of radiation in different areas.
+The purpose of this website is to provide information about radiation and radiological protection to educate members of the public, the teachers, the students, and others practicing applications of radiation in different areas.

 Radiation is a fact of life.
 We are continuously bombarded by cosmic radiation from space.
 The environment we live in, contains many naturally occurring radioactive materials.
 Radioisotopes are present in the air we breathe (radon gas), in soil/rocks, in water and food items (uranium and thorium along with their progeny, K-40, etc.) those we all consume.
 On ingestion, part of the radioisotopes (also called radionuclides) gets incorporated in the body - in tissues, organs and body fluids, and continues to give radiation dose to the body.
 This is unavoidable.
 However, dose from the cosmic radiation varies significantly with the altitude (height from the sea level – higher the height, higher the dose), and terrestrial radiation dose depends on the geological conditions (dynamics and physical history of earth, structure of soil and the concentration of the radioactive material).